dbf/django-dpotools/README.md

 to have "staff" status and belong to Django group "dpo" in order to be able to access all RPAs.
 This group needs to be created and provided with sufficient access to RPA database objects.
-JSON dumps with example data will be added in the near future.
+JSON dumps with example data and the corresponding PDFs are available in *examples-rpa*.

 In order to use translated versions of django-dpotools (currently, only German is available), a